 Acting honestly and ethically, transparency in reporting, accountability for our reputation and adopting an ‘owner’ mindset are key features of the Wesfarmers business model and tax governance framework.
 Wesfarmers has clear controls and processes within our governance framework to manage tax risks and ensure we meet our regulatory obligations.

 Tax risks: identification, management and monitoring

 Any material or non-routine tax issues or correspondence from any tax authority in Australia or globally must be referred to Group Tax in accordance with the Group Tax Policy.
 Non-routine tax issues include acquisitions, divestments, major capital expenditure programs and the identification of any unlawful or unethical behaviour in relation to tax.
-The Executive General Manager, Group Finance must refer any material tax issues advised to Group Tax to the Audit and Risk Committee and Wesfarmers Board as soon as practicable.
+The Executive General Manager, Group Finance must refer any material tax issues advised to Group Tax to the Chief Financial Officer, the Audit and Risk Committee and Wesfarmers Board as soon as practicable.
 Compliance with the Group Tax Policy is monitored by the Wesfarmers Audit and Risk Committee.